Congratulations on your pregnancy …. and YES, we TAKE NEW PATIENTS !

 We are engaged with all major insurances, although some specific plans are not covered.
 We work with healthcare cost sharing programs as well.
 We do not accept Medicaid as either primary or secondary insurance.
 For women who do not choose to use insurance, we have a separate fee schedule.

-We deliver babies at Rex Hospital only.
-Please check with your insurance that Rex Hospital is In-Network with your plan.
+We deliver babies at Rex Hospital (Raleigh) only.
+We do not deliver at Rex Holly Springs.
+Please check with your insurance that UNC REX HEALTHCARE is In-Network with your plan.

 We “share call” with Wilkerson ObGyn, a well-respected ObGyn group in our community.
 They manage laboring patients for us every-other evening, and for one day of each weekend.
 They deliver approximately 15% of women with prenatal care at Arbor ObGyn.